Vilanova i la Geltrú: Economy

 Vilanova i la Geltrú has embraced new technologies for generations and has had a vocational and traditional university since 1902, along with the UPC (Polytechnic University of Catalonia).
-The building Neapolis Public Innovation Agency for ICT and multimedia, was built in 2006.
+The building Neapolis Public Innovation Agency for ICT and multimedia was built in 2006.

-Located 45 km from Barcelona and 45 km from Tarragona, it has the third largest port of Catalonia and is a major fishing port.
+Located 45 km from Barcelona and 45 km from Tarragona, it has the third-largest port in Catalonia and is a major fishing port.
 The Brotherhood of Pescadors of Vilanova derives from the powerful and ancient Brotherhood of Sant Elm (founded in 1579).
 In 1921 the new Pòsit de Pescadors (Fishermen's Archive) was founded.
-Today fresh fish may be purchased directly on the Internet fish auction.

-Vilanova i la Geltrú has an estació Nàutica which hosts major sailing competitions at the national and international levels.
+Today fresh fish may be purchased directly on the internet fish auction.
+Vilanova i la Geltrú has an Estació Nàutica which hosts major sailing competitions at the national and international levels.

 The city has seven Civic Centers that provide social services, host cultural activities and promote civic participation and convivència or engaged relations between neighbors.
 On April 7, 2014, the city enacted a Municipal Ordinance to Promote Civility and Convivència with the objective of establishing norms of mutual respect, social cohesion and full respect for the dignity and rights of a plurality of expressions and cultural forms.
 Vilanova's office of the Consortium for Linguistic Normalization offers free courses in the Catalan language and other services in the welcome of newcomers.

 Special programs are offered at the University Campus of the Mediterranean Interdisciplinary Reference Center, including courses in Society, Culture and Tourism, Environment, Information Society, Science and Technology, and Economics and Business.